NickNikolaev/Todo-List/README.md

-Todo List, where you can add, edit and delete your tasks for the day Used Technologies:
+Todo List, where you can add, edit and delete your tasks for the day.

+Markup :  - - - -

+Used Technologies:
-- Markup : * HTML
+- HTML
-- Markup : * CSS (SCSS)
+- CSS (SCSS)
-- Markup : * JAVASCRIPT
-- Markup : * REACT
+- Javascript
+- React

 How to start:
 - Run "npm install" to install the required node modules